detekt/detekt/docs/pages/documentation/formatting.md

 toc: true
 folder: documentation
 ---
-This rule set provides wrappers for rules implemented by KtLint - https://ktlint.github.io/.
+This rule set provides wrappers for rules implemented by ktlint - https://ktlint.github.io/.

 Note: Issues reported by this rule set can only be suppressed on file level (@file:Suppress("detekt.rule").
 Note: The formatting rule set is not included in the detekt-cli or gradle plugin.